-Yesterday I wrote about rompope, that Mexican eggnog-like drink that is very popular this time of the year, and I posted a recipe to make a deliciuos hot drink with it called atole.
-But there are many other things that can me made with rompope (and any other eggnog, as a matter of fact) and this being the season of cookies I really wanted to make some rompope cookies.
+Yesterday I wrote about rompope, that Mexican eggnog-like drink that is very popular this time of the year.
+I posted a recipe to make a deliciuos hot drink with it called atole.
+There are many other things, however, you can makea with rompope (and any other eggnog, as a matter of fact) and this being the season of cookies I really wanted to make some eggnog cookies.

-I searched online for a rompope cookies recipe, but I didn’t find much so I broadened my search to eggnog cookies and I found a lot of recipes.
-I took a little bit from several of them to make these cookies.
+I searched online for a rompope cookies recipe.
+Unfortunately, I didn’t find much.
+So I broadened my search to eggnog cookies and I found a lot of recipes.
+I took a little bit from several of them to make these eggnog cookies.
 Hands down, this has been the best cookie recipe I have tasted this year, and maybe in many years.
-Maybe it’s just my love for rompope and it’s alcoholic content, or that I used peanut butter and chocolate chips, or just the sum of all of the ingredients that made them so delicious.
-Whatever it was, here I share the recipe with you:
+Maybe it’s just my love for rompope and its alcoholic content (who would’ve thought!).
+Or maybe the fact that I used peanut butter and chocolate chips; or just the sum of all of the ingredients that made them so good.
+Whatever it was, I couldn’t wait to share this recipe with you.

 - 1 cup sugar